AppImage/docs.appimage.org/source/reference/architecture.rst

    AppImage file structure.
 Copyright © `@TheAssassin <https://github.com/TheAssassin>`__ 2019.
 Licensed under CC-By-SA Intl 4.0.

 What happens when an AppImage is run is that the operating system runs the AppImage as an executable.
-The runtime, the executable part, tries to mount the file system image using :ref:`FUSE <ref-fuse>`.
-If that succeeds, the :ref:`AppDir <ref-appdir>` is available in a :ref:`temporary mountpoint <ref-temporary-mountpoint>`, and can be used like a read-only directory.
+The runtime, the executable part, tries to mount the file system image using :ref:`FUSE <fuse-troubleshooting>`.
+If that succeeds, the :ref:`AppDir <ref-appdir>` is available in a temporary mountpoint, and can be used like a read-only directory.

-The runtime continues by calling the AppDir's "entrypoint" :ref:`AppRun <ref-apprun>` using the operating system facilities.
+The runtime continues by calling the AppDir's "entrypoint" :ref:`AppRun <apprun-specification>` using the operating system facilities.
 There are no checks performed by the runtime, the operating system is simply tasked with the execution of ``<AppDir mountpoint>/AppRun``.
 This provides a lot of flexibility, as AppRun can be an arbitrary executable, a script with a shebang_, or even a simple symlink to another executable within the AppDir.
 The file must be executable.

 .. _shebang: https://en.wikipedia.org/wiki/Shebang_(Unix)